syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/title-and-sub-title.md

 ## Subtitle

-Circular Chart 3D can be given a subtitle using `subTitle` property, to show the information about the data plotted.
+The Circular Chart 3D can be given a subtitle by using the `subTitle` property to display information about the plotted data.

 {% if page.publishingplatform == "typescript" %}